 What is some horse show etiquette for spectators?

 Check with the show ahead of time to see if spectators are allowed.
-Always be considerate is perhaps the NUMBER ONE RULE for spectators.
+The NUMBER ONE RULE for spectators is to always be considerate.
 Be considerate of the riders and their horses and be considerate to other spectators.
 Please be conscious to stay quiet while riders are in the show ring and do not do anything that would create any dangerous situations for riders.

 Flash photography may be prohibited because of the possibility of causing a horse to spook.
 We have seen this happen many times in an indoor arena.
-No smoking!
-No drinking!
+No smoking, especially in barns!

 If you have a dog keep him on a leash at ALL TIMES.
 Not all horses and dogs get along.

 Supervise your children at all times and please respect the riders by staying out of the barn areas and away from the trailer parking areas.